mosse-security/mcsi-library/docs/articles/2022/07/hands-on-with-google-maps-performing-geospatial-osint/hands-on-with-google-maps-performing-geospatial-osint.md

 # Hands-on with Google Maps Performing Geospatial OSINT

-This blog article will go through how to utilize Google Maps in detail with performing geolocating tasks.
+Google Maps is a powerful tool that can be used for more than just finding directions from one place to another.
+It can also be used for performing Geospatial OSINT (Open Source Intelligence).
+This type of intelligence gathering is the process of collecting data from public sources to be used in an intelligence analysis.
+In this blog post, we will show you how to use Google Maps for performing Geospatial OSINT.

 **Task 1-)** Review the satellite imagery of the Louvre Museum on google maps.